As Charles Eames the famous American Furniture Designer said "The details are not the details. They make the design".

 The image shows a handmade decorative cornice and the panelled side.
 To ensure that the the bookcase has a fully fitted look, we inserted a flush fillet piece that's scribed to the wall and notched around the picture rail.
 The picture rail was left intact, future proofing our clients options in case they wanted to take the bookcase with them whilst leaving the period property details intact.

 Occasionally we are asked to design and make freestanding furniture for specific locations.
-The contemporary oak credenza was designed for a hallway and has solid oak edges angled inwards with a step in the bottom of the door.
+The contemporary oak credenza was designed for a hallway and has solid oak edges angled inwards with a step in the bottom of the door to echo the handle detail.

 Walnut leg detail.